 Run in a race

 Join thousands of runners who take part in races throughout the city every year.
 The variety of distances and dates means that you will find one that best suits you.
-The bravest will be interested in one of two marathons: the spring Orlen Warsaw Marathon, and the PZU Warsaw Marathon in autumn.
+The bravest will be interested in taking part in the Warsaw Marathon, which takes place in autumn.
 Those building up to the full distance can test their endurance in half-marathons and 10 or 5 km runs such as Run Warsaw or those held to commemorate events important for Warsaw such as the Warsaw Uprising Run, the Constitution Run and the Independence Run.